MSc in

 Master's Research Project and Oral Presentation

-In this seminar, students study and discuss a number of published empirical papers in international and development economics, which will serve as a guide for their own empirical work.
+In this seminar, students study and discuss several published empirical papers in international and development economics, which will serve as a guide for their empirical work.

 Summer Bridge Program